maciejdudek92/CalPal/README.md

-# PalCal - Cardboard Palletization Estimator
+# calpal

+A new Flutter project.